Jaimeloeuf/blog/posts/Named exports are better than default ones (mostly)/index.md

 }
 ```

 This can happen and diving deeper, it is becauase it's difficult to figure out what is being imported when a module only has a default import.

-If you are using an unfamiliar module or file, it can be difficult to figure out what is returned like `const list = require("./list");`.
-In this context, what would you expect list to be?
+Just imagine using an unfamiliar module like `const list = require("./list")`, in this context, what would you expect `list` to be?
 It's unlikely to be a primitive value but it could logically be a function, class, or other type of object and how will you know for sure?

 You need to make a side trip by either opening the file and looking for the export or opening the documentation for it.

 In either case, this now becomes an extra bit of information you need in your brain to avoid a second side trip penalty when you need to import from `list.js` again.

 If you are importing a lot of defaults from modules then either your cognitive overhead increases or the number of side trips increases.
 Both of which are suboptimal and frustrating.

 Names should be consistent throughout all files.
 If something is an Apple in one file, it shouldn't be called Orange in another file.
 An Apple should always be an Apple.